 |Ecubmaker TOYDIY||4 in 1 3D printer||180 x 180 x 180||$549||Amazon here|

 |5axismaker||CNC mill 3D printer||Varies by model||£5,500 / £6,800|

 |Diabase H-Series||3D printer CNC hybrid||Depends on number of axes||$9,750+|

 How good are all in 1 3D printers?

-Naturally, focusing on being good enough at every function means some quality is lost in some areas.
-Top sportspeople could not compete at the top of the NBA, NFL, and NHL simultaneously – even Michael Jordan couldn’t crack baseball – and the same is true for less specialized all in 1 3D printers.
+Naturally, focusing on being good enough at everything means some quality is lost in some areas.
+Elites athletes could not compete at the top of the NBA, NFL, and NHL simultaneously – even Michael Jordan couldn’t crack baseball – and the same is true for less specialized all in 1 3D printers.

-That doesn’t mean that the 3D printer and laser engraver hybrids we recommend do not perform adequately.
-For hobbyist projects, they’re great – but we do not recommend starting a full-service manufacturing company after buying a desktop 3D printer laser engraver CNC mill machine.
+That doesn’t mean that the 3D printer and laser engraver hybrids we recommend don’t perform well.
+For hobbyist projects, 3D laser printers are great – but we do not recommend starting a full-service manufacturing company after buying a desktop 3D printer laser engraver CNC mill machine.

 The criteria we used to judge the best 3 in 1 3D printers

 In rating the 3 in 1 3D printers we recommend below, we compared:

 - 3D printer quality: most of these 3 in one 3D printers are made by 3D printer companies and are mostly focused on additive manufacturing.
 Therefore, the 3D printer’s quality is key.